doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

     };
 ```

 Once you have this magic table, the multiplication gets really easy.
-Let's take an example with this multiplication:
+Let's take an example:

 {%img center /images/spotlight_on_an_unprotected_aes128_white-box_implementation/mixcolumn_example.png %}